orual/deer-social/README.md

 - Stay away from PRs like...
   - Changing "Post" to "Skeet."
   - Refactoring the codebase, e.g., to replace MobX with Redux or something.
+- Include a new toggle and preference for your feature.

 If we don't merge your PR for whatever reason, you are welcome to fork and/or self host: